-Malaysia continues to be a net importer of food products with annual imports of more than \$12 billion.
+Malaysia continues to be a net importer of food products with annual imports of \$16 billion.
 Food imports have been growing on an average of 23 percent per annum over the last few years and will likely to grow at similar rates over the next five years

-In 2010, the total imports of consumer-oriented and edible fishery products to Malaysia were estimated at \$4.9 billion.
-Total imports from the United States were \$349 million, representing 7 percent market share.
-China is the major supplier with imports at \$998 million, representing 20 percent of the market share.
-India took the second spot with imports worth of \$572 million which is 12% of the market share, followed by New Zealand (9%) and Australia (7%).
+In 2011, the total imports of consumer-oriented and edible fishery products to Malaysia were estimated at \$5.9 billion.
+Total imports from the United States were \$448 million, representing 7.6 percent market share.
+China is the major supplier with imports at \$1.1 billion, representing 19 percent of the market share.
+India took the second spot with imports worth of \$646 million which is about 11% of the market share, followed by New Zealand (10%) and Australia (7%).

-China is the main supplier of vegetables with reported imports at \$242 million in 2010.
+China is the main supplier of vegetables with reported imports at \$176 million in 2011.
 Turnip, cabbage, carrot, potato and garlic were among the major items.
-China is the market leader for mandarin oranges (\$33 million), apples (\$24 million) and pears (\$19 million).
+China is the market leader for mandarin oranges (\$37 million), apples (\$20 million) and pears (\$19 million).
 Since the US and China are both in the northern hemisphere with similar seasons, US exporters have to compete aggressively with Chinese exporters who can sell their produce at lower prices.
-South Africa overtook China as the major supplier of oranges with \$10 million worth of imports.
+South Africa overtook China as the major supplier of oranges with \$11 million worth of imports.
 US Valencia oranges, apples and grapes are popular in the Malaysian market.
-Imports for 2010 were at \$16.6 million, \$5.9 million and \$5.6 million respectively.
+Imports for 2011 were at \$23.5 million, \$6.9 million and \$5.7 million respectively.
 Fresh strawberries, raspberries, blueberries and cranberries are niche markets and the U.S. is a major supplier with imports worth \$1 million annually.
 Competition is less intense with supplies from Australia and South Africa since they have the opposite seasons.

 By tradition, New Zealand is the most favored for dairy products followed by Australia.
-In 2010, imports of full cream milk powder, skim milk powder, butter and cheeses from New Zealand were at \$321 million while imports from US overtook Australia, at \$86 million and \$85 million respectively.
-US whey is finding a growing market with an increase of 65 per cent from 2009, estimated at \$22 million.
+In 2011, imports of full cream milk powder, skim milk powder, butter and cheeses from New Zealand were at \$429 million while imports from US overtook Australia, at \$127 million and \$94 million respectively.
+US whey is finding a growing market with an increase of 32 per cent from 2010, estimated at \$29 million in 2011.

-India is the leading supplier of red meat market with total imports of \$239 million (89,370 metric tons) in 2010.
+India is the leading supplier of red meat market with total imports of \$299 million (100,154 metric tons) in 2011.
 Indian beef and buffalo meat caters to the mass market.
-In the foodservice sector, competition for US beef comes from Australia and New Zealand, with total imports amounted to \$49 million and

-\$10 million respectively in the same year.
+In the foodservice sector, competition for US beef comes from Australia and New Zealand, with total imports amounted to \$146 million and \$64 million respectively in the same year.
 US beef is considered premium and is found only in high-end foodservice outlets and restaurants serving Japanese, Korean and Western cuisines.

 Malaysia is self-sufficient in poultry (broiler/eggs) production.
 Chicken parts and chicken wings are imported periodically to meet the demand from the local processing industry.
-In 2010, China is the major supplier for chicken parts and chicken wing at \$51 million.
-Imports from Denmark and Thailand were at \$7 million respectively.
+In 2011, China is the major supplier for chicken parts and chicken wing at \$82 million.
+Imports from Thailand and Denmark were at \$15 million and \$3 million respectively.

-Malaysia is a net importer of fish and seafood products with an annual import at \$724 million in 2010.
-China is the main supplier with \$242 million, followed by Indonesia (\$121 million) and Thailand (\$116 million).
+Malaysia is a net importer of fish and seafood products with an annual import at \$930 million in 2011.
+China is the main supplier with \$302 million, followed by Indonesia (\$155 million) and Thailand (\$146 million).